Electric vehicle charging stations

 What types of chargers are installed?

 The 3-Councils are primarily installing and facilitating the installation of 7-22 kW AC chargers on kerbsides and street poles.
-These chargers require drivers to bring their own Type 2 cables (readily available online or from EV dealers) and follow instructions on the station and via the Chargefox App.
-All electric vehicles sold in Australia are compatible with these chargers.
+These chargers require drivers to bring their own Type 2 cables (readily available online or from EV dealers) and follow instructions on the station and via the ChargeFox App.

 Charging station locations are selected to maximise usage and community benefit.
 Some of the following factors are considered when selecting sites: